-Finding a Top Financial Advisor Firm in Aurora, Ohio
+Finding a Top Financial Advisor Firms in Aurora, Ohio

 There are many factors that determine how well-positioned a financial advisor firm is to handle your personal situation and this can make it difficult to choose an advisor.
 To make this process simpler, SmartAsset has determined the top financial advisor firm in Aurora, Ohio.
 Below, we detail the firm’s investment ideology, minimum account requirements and more.
-You can also take advantage of the SmartAsset financial advisor matching tool, which will connect you with up to three advisors.
+You can also take advantage of the SmartAsset financial advisor matching tool, which will connect you with up to three advisors who serve your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|